pyranid/pyranid/README.md

 // Binds parameters to a SQL PreparedStatement.
 // CustomParameterBinders supply "surgical" overrides to handle custom types.
+// If multiple binders apply, Pyranid tries them in list order.
 // Here, we transform Money instances into a DB-friendly string representation PreparedStatementBinder preparedStatementBinder = PreparedStatementBinder.withCustomParameterBinders(List.of( new CustomParameterBinder() {